eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### Problem Statement

-The seamless integration of Wallet Solutions with web browsers and mobile apps is crucial for implementing secure and efficient attestation presentation interfaces.
-Achieving a balance between user experience and security presents significant challenges that impede the optimal functioning of these interactions.
+The seamless integration of Wallet Units with web browsers and mobile apps is crucial for implementing secure and efficient attestation presentation interfaces.
+Without such integration, it will be difficult to ensure the security of remote transaction flows, in which the Relying Party accesses the Wallet Unit over the internet.
+In addition, involving the browser in such transactions also will improve user experience, in particular in cases where multiple Wallet Instances are present on the User's device.
 The key challenges and solutions are outlined below:

 - **1. Secure Cross-Device Flows**: Cross-device flows are vulnerable to phishing and relay attacks, necessitating enhanced security measures.
 Implementing proximity checks managed by the mobile operating system can address these vulnerabilities, leveraging built-in security features to ensure interactions are both secure and reliable.
-- **2. Relying Party Authentication**: There is a need for a clear and secure method to authenticate both the Wallet Unit and the Relying Party.
-Developing a robust protocol for mutual authentication, including secure key exchanges and metadata validation, ensures trust in communication, particularly for Remote Same-Device flows mediated by browsers or apps.
-- **3. Wallet Unit Selection and Invocation**: Users face challenges in selecting and activating the appropriate Wallet Unit, especially when multiple options are available.
+- **2. Wallet Unit Selection and Invocation**: Users face challenges in selecting and activating the appropriate Wallet Unit, especially when multiple options are available.
 A unified interface provided by the mobile operating system simplifies this process, ensuring a seamless and intuitive user experience across devices.
-- **4. Fragmented Interaction Mechanisms**: Reliance on custom URL schemes in browsers and apps leads to inconsistent user experiences and operational inefficiencies.
+- **3. Fragmented Interaction Mechanisms**: An alternative to the direct involvement of the browser in the interaction between the Wallet Unit and the Relying Party, is the use of custom URI schemes.
+Such a URI may, for example, start with "mdoc://" or "openid4vp://".
+If such a scheme is used, the mobile operating system would invoke the Wallet Unit if the Relying Party asks it to connect to a custom URI.
+However, reliance on custom URL schemes in browsers and apps leads to inconsistent user experiences and operational inefficiencies.
 Standardizing interaction mechanisms across platforms improves usability and scalability, delivering a more uniform and reliable user experience.
-- **5. Clear Origin Verification**: Protecting against replay attacks requires precise identification of the Relying Party's origin.
-Including the origin information, such as the website domain or app package name, within the presentation request ensures authenticity and enhances trust for both Wallet Solutions and users.
+- **4. Clear Origin Verification**: Protecting against replay attacks requires precise identification of the Relying Party's origin.
+Including the origin information, such as the website domain or app package name, within the presentation request ensures authenticity and enhances trust for both Wallet Units and users.

 ### Proposed solution